Euclidean formulation of discrete uniformization of the disk

 The goal of the present work is to reformulate the problem of discrete uniformization theorems of disks in terms of Euclidean discrete conformal structures.
-In light of the facts that the hyperbolic formulation is especially elegant and that there has been recent progress on understanding hyperbolic discrete conformal structures in great generality (e.g., \cite{Guo} \cite{BPS} \cite{GT} \cite{ZGZLYG}), one may question the advantage of reformulating in terms of Euclidean structures.
+In light of the facts that the hyperbolic formulation is especially elegant and that there has been recent progress on understanding hyperbolic discrete conformal structures in great generality (e.g., \cite{Guo, BPS, GT, ZGZLYG}), one may question the advantage of reformulating in terms of Euclidean structures.
 There are several reasons why having a comprehensive Euclidean treatment could be useful.
-The primary advantage is that the Euclidean case can treat the multiplicative discrete conformal structures studied in \cite{Luo1} and \cite{SSP} with the boundary condition that the triangulation is internally tangent to the unit circle (note that \cite{BPS} treats this boundary condition in a different way by using the half-space model instead of the disk model).
+The primary advantage is that the Euclidean case can treat otherwise difficult cases such as the multiplicative discrete conformal structures studied in \cite{Luo1} and \cite{SSP} with the boundary condition that the triangulation is internally tangent to the unit circle (note that \cite{BPS} solves this problem by treating the boundary condition in a different way).
 The multiplicative structure is well motivative, and has close connections with the finite element Laplacian (see, e.g., \cite{G3}).
 Another advantage of the Euclidean background structure is that it is more intuitive, making it more accessible for applications than hyperbolic formulations.
 Finally, this formulation of a discrete uniformization theorem motivates the definitions at the end of this paper on manifolds with multiplicity, giving a notion of how one might try to use geometric flows on the interior of two disks glued together to find uniform structures such as the Riemann mapping transformation (note that Brendle has a slightly different formulation of a geometric flow to this end in \cite{Bren}).

-\begin{acknowledgement} The author would like to thank Ken Stephenson and Joseph Fu for helpful conversations. \end{acknowledgement}
+\begin{acknowledgement} The author was partially funded by NSF grant DMS 0748283.
+The author would like to thank Ken Stephenson and Joseph Fu for helpful conversations. \end{acknowledgement}